jerryli99/BlueDragon/design/design_v1.md

 #### Download Data to Local Machine

 So, I don't need to assume I have no information at the beginning.
 Like wikipidia has a lot of site data public to download as a bz2 file (https://en.wikipedia.org/wiki/Wikipedia:Database_download), so I will not just rely only on the web crawler.
 Wikipedia also mentioned that using web crawlers to download large number of htmls is not a good idea for me and them.
 I used the torrent to download the whole wikipedia (https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia).
 Should I upload this to the cloud?
 Uhm...
 I mean it is 91 GB of data in 1 xml file, so...we will see.
 Maybe not since I don't see the point of doing it, or I can just split the file in slices...

+Uhm, perhaps I can also design a way for you to also add any pdf files(i.e books) you downloaded to your own local DB and then do the indexing for you of course...

 #### A bunch of API calls:
 Since there could be a lot of different API usages, I need to monitor the # of call times and used time stamps, and figure out where to store them.
+Maybe build a mini-api manager here.
+Then have a file to record the api meta data and a python scirpt to check.
 Will I ever include videos?
 Good question.
 I will probably not do that.
 Youtube is already fine.

 ### For the Indexer: